nryoung/nicyoung.io/about.md

 # About me

-Hi there!
+Howdy!
 My name is Nic Young and I am Software Engineer.
-I live and work from beautiful Denver, Colorado (which also happens to be my hometown).
-I started my career many years ago working in the backend of the web stack mainly in Python.
-Recently, I have been working completely in the frontend of the stack mainly with React.
+I live and work from beautiful Denver, Colorado.
+I have worked in all areas of the stack through out my career, from writing ETL pipelines, to writing REST and GraphQL API's, to writing UI's on the frontend.
+I don't prefer a particular area of the stack, I just like to work on interesting problems.

-Apart from computers I love spending time with my wife and 2 dogs.
-I also enjoy hiking, brewing (and enjoying) beer, hockey and writing.
-I am always trying to channel my inner Dale Cooper in all aspects of my life and I always try to come up with witty puns (though I am pretty bad at it).
+Apart from computers I love spending time with my wife, my son and my 2 dogs.
+I also enjoy hiking, brewing (and enjoying) beer, hockey, gardening and writing.
+I am always trying to channel my inner [Dale Cooper](https://www.youtube.com/watch?v=XYh2PmsFuOQ) in all aspects of my life.

 # Projects

 ## Active
-- [Burgundy Rainbow](https://burgundy-rainbow.com/) - I helped co-found this
+- [Burgundy Review](https://burgundy-review.com/) - I helped co-found this
   site after our previous community was taken over by a hostile managing editor.
   We are slowly becoming the biggest fan run Avalanche hockey blog on the interwebs.
 We have a [Discord server](https://discord.gg/5HqQrgf) too, come join us!

+## Retired

 - [Co-Chapter Leader for Operation Code Denver](https://www.operationcode.org/) -
   Operation Code is a non-profit organization that helps veterans, military spouses and pretty much anyone launch careers in software development by helping them learn to code and providing mentorship.
-I am co-chair of the local Denver chapter which helps run local hackathons and meetups as well as local mentorship.
+I was co-chair of the local Denver chapter which helps run local hackathons and meetups as well as local mentorship.

-## Retired

 - [Algorithms](https://github.com/nryoung/algorithms) - This was a repo I
   orginally started when I was struggling with my algorithms course.
 It seems